-- To extract value for UEX shareholders from our West Bear Cobalt-Nickel Deposit to take advantage of the rapid growth in the demand for cobalt due to the anticipated growth in electric vehicle manufacturing. - To plan and execute the exploration and evaluation work required to delineate and develop economic uranium resources at Christie Lake. - To continue the exploration and evaluation work required to delineate and develop economic uranium resources at Shea Creek. - To advance the evaluation/development process at our 100%-owned Horseshoe and Raven uranium deposits to a production decision once uranium commodity prices have demonstrated a sustained recovery from current spot and long-term prices. - To find new uranium deposits at the 100%-owned Hidden Bay Project and at the Western Athabasca Projects with our joint-venture partner Orano. - To evaluate and make timely acquisitions of uranium and cobalt projects in favorable, low-cost jurisdictions.
+- To plan and execute the exploration and evaluation work required to delineate and develop economic uranium resources at Christie Lake and our 100%-owned Hidden Bay Project. - To grow resources through brownfield exploration as well as advancing the evaluation/development activities at Shea Creek. - To contribute to the advancement of the Wheeler River to production through our 50% ownership in JCU. - To advance the Millennium, Horseshoe-Raven and Kiggavik uranium deposits to a production decision once uranium prices have demonstrated a sustained recovery from current spot and long-term prices. - To extract value for UEX shareholders from our cobalt assets using our unique knowledge and understanding of the Athabasca cobalt deposits to take advantage of the rapid increase in the demand for cobalt due to the anticipated growth in electric vehicle manufacturing. - To evaluate and make timely acquisitions of uranium and cobalt projects in favorable, low-cost jurisdictions.